xniebuhr/FinanceTracker/README.md

 ## Setup - Not currently available

-Local setup is currently disabled due to security concerns.
-The application will be hosted soon with proper authentication and access controls in place.
+Local setup is currently disabled while authentication and database migration are in progress.
+The application will be publicly accessible soon with proper authentication and access controls in place.